Hildebrand Law, P.C. mobile logo

 This gave the court enough information regarding the children’s best interest; the Superior Court did not abuse its discretion by excluding the supplemental report.

 If you have questions about timely disclosing expert witness testimony and reports in a divorce case in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.